-- immediately eliminate the source of the spill, if it is safe to do so, and contain the spill to the extent possible; - report the spill to JNU's Operations and Maintenance Superintendent (907) 321-3803; - If the size of the spill warrants it, JNU's Operations and Maintenance Superintendent will notify ADEC through their emergency response line (465-5340-daytime, 1-800-478-9300-after hours). - if any of the following criteria are met, the observer or the responsible party will call the marine safety detachment (907) 487-5750 and the JNU's Operations and Maintenance office at (907) 789-4001 or through airport security at 789-9539: - 1. if greater than 55 gallons spills including those within secondary containment, - 2. if spill is outside secondary containment and is likely to reach water, or - 3. beyond the capabilities on hand to deal with the spill. - maintain a log of spills and corrective measures at JNU's Operations and Maintenance Superintendent's office. (log should include date, time and location of spill, substance and volume spilled, corrective measures taken and people and responders contacted.) - provide copies of spill log to the airport manager. - JNU's Operations and Maintenance Superintendent will ensure the responsible tenant cleans up the spill, if appropriate.
+- Immediately eliminate the source of the spill, if it is safe to do so, and contain the spill to the extent possible; - Report the spill to JNU's Operations and Maintenance Superintendent (907) 321-3803; - If the size of the spill warrants it, JNU's Operations and Maintenance Superintendent will notify ADEC through their emergency response line (465-5340-daytime, 1-800-478-9300-after hours). - If any of the following criteria are met, the observer or the responsible party will call the marine safety detachment (907) 487-5750 and the JNU's Operations and Maintenance office at (907) 789-4001 or through the Airport Police at (907) 321-3802 - 1. if greater than 55 gallons spills including those within secondary containment, - 2. if spill is outside secondary containment and is likely to reach water, or - 3. beyond the capabilities on hand to deal with the spill. - Maintain a log of spills and corrective measures at JNU's Operations and Maintenance Superintendent's office. (log should include date, time and location of spill, substance and volume spilled, corrective measures taken and people and responders contacted.) - Provide copies of spill log to the airport manager. - JNU's Operations and Maintenance Superintendent will ensure the responsible tenant cleans up the spill, if appropriate.